 Are any tests needed?

-Symptoms are often typical and the diagnosis is usually clear.
+Symptoms of salivary gland stones are often typical and the diagnosis and treatments are usually clear.
 A doctor can sometimes feel or see a stone at the opening of a tube (duct).
 Usually an ultrasound scan is helpful.
 In some cases, other tests may be needed.
 The test done may be one of the following:

 - A different type of scan such as a CT scan or MRI scan.